-Advocacy to prevent elder abuse and support victims
+Advocacy to prevent elder abuse & support victims

 An astounding 260,000 older New Yorkers are currently experiencing elder abuse.
-According to the 2011 NYS study, "Under the Radar: NYS Elder Abuse Prevalence Study," only one in 24 cases is reported to authorities.
-For financial related elder abuse, that number rises to 1 in 44.
+According to a 2011 study, "Under the Radar: NYS Elder Abuse Prevalence Study," only 1 in 24 cases is reported to authorities.
+For financial abuse, that number rises to 1 in 44.
 The demographic reality of an aging population means these numbers are likely to increase, which is one reason why we are committed to advocating for funding for elder abuse prevention and meaningful policy to address this issue.

-LiveOn NY proudly recognizes our member organizations that are contracted through the New York City Department for the Aging (DFTA) to provide borough-based elder abuse victim and prevention services.
-Bronx - Neighborhood SHOPP; Brooklyn and Queens - JASA; Manhattan - The Carter Burden Center for the Aging, Inc.; Staten Island - Community Agency for Senior Citizens (CASC).
+LiveOn NY proudly recognizes our members that are contracted through the NYC Department for the Aging (DFTA) to provide borough-based elder abuse victim and prevention services:

-LiveOn NY also proudly recognizes Lifespan, Convener of the New York State Coalition on Elder Abuse.
+LiveOn NY also recognizes Lifespan, Convener of the New York State Coalition on Elder Abuse.

-New York City Department for the Aging: nyc.gov/aging - Visit the DFTA Elder Abuse and Crime Victims Services section on DFTA’s website for valuable information, resources and information on support available through calling 311. materials.
-Click here for a flyer from DFTA that you can display and distribute to educate others about how to get help from the DFTA borough-based service providers.
+New York City Department for the Aging: nyc.gov/aging - Visit the DFTA Elder Abuse & Crime Victims Services section on DFTA’s website for valuable resources and information on support available through calling 311.
+Click here for a flyer from DFTA that you can display and distribute to educate others about how to get help from borough-based service providers.

-NYC Elder Abuse Center: nyceac.com NYCEAC fosters an unprecedented level of collaboration and coordination in partnership with NYC’s government and non-profit agencies to provide a streamlined and rapid response to elder abuse case.
+NYC Elder Abuse Center: nyceac.com NYCEAC fosters an unprecedented level of collaboration and coordination in partnership with NYC government and non-profit agencies to provide a streamlined and rapid response to elder abuse cases.

 New York State Coalition on Elder Abuse: nyselderabuse.org Formed by Lifespan to implement the New York State Elder Abuse Summit Action Agenda, the coalition is a multidisciplinary, statewide network of over 1,800 individuals, organizations and government agencies working together to protect older adults from abuse, neglect and exploitation.

-We're on Facebook and Twitter!
-Be sure to follow or "like" our pages to stay up to date on our efforts.
+We're on Facebook & Twitter!
+Be sure to follow or "like" our pages to stay up to date on our efforts